 |VETS 239||Animal Health||3|

 Technology instruction is infused throughout the curriculum.
 Students are exposed to various applications of technology related to business management, crop production, livestock production and soil science.
 Precision farming technology instruction includes guidance systems, mobile software, GIS software, variable rate technologies and remote sensing.
 Internship is optional.
-BSC offers dual admission for students planning to pursue a bachelor’s degree in agriculture at North Dakota State University or Dickinson State University.
+BSC works closely with North Dakota State University and Dickinson State University to assure transfer of courses.

 Students interested in agriculture should be resourceful, flexible, creative problem solvers, interested in technology, and enjoy continuous learning.
 The following background is helpful: high school or college courses in agriculture, science and math, and experience working on a farm or for an agriculture-related business.